-- 2.73 The process chemicals used should be appropriate for their intended purpose of cleaning and have no long term effects on the components of the WD or the medical devices to be processed.
+2.52 The process chemicals used should be appropriate for their intended purpose of cleaning and have no long-term effects on the components of the WD or the loads to be processed.
 Confirm with the WD manufacturer that the process chemical is compatible with their WD.
 This includes the circumstances where a change to existing process chemical in use is being considered.
 It is not sufficient to determine only the compatibility of the principal active constituents, as the precise formulation of the process chemical will affect its compatibility.
 The process chemicals used can be viscous and chemically aggressive.
-As pipe work, valves, etc., used for the distribution of these chemicals will need to withstand the corrosive effects of these materials advice should be sought from the manufacturer of the process chemicals.
-The use by date for all process chemicals should be checked prior to use and the lot number and expiry date recorded. - 2.74 Lubricants should be applied as required by the medical device manufacturers' instructions for use.
-Where possible this should be carried out during the inspection/packing process after thorough cleaning of the medical device.
-Refer to SHTM 01-01 Part F for further guidance.
+As pipework, valves, etc., used for the distribution of these chemicals will need to withstand the corrosive effects of these materials advice should be sought from the manufacturer of the process chemicals.
+The use by date for all process chemicals should be checked prior to use and the lot number and expiry date recorded.